phreeza/manuscript_axon_potentials/doc/manuscript.md

 Dipolar fields also play an important role in the generation of electrical field potentials at greater distances from the brain.
 The most prominent of these is the EEG, which is commonly attributed to the dipolar contributions of pyramidal cells [@Nunez2006Electric].
 We propose that axonal contributions might also be relevant in the analysis of these fields.
 This is particularly true for the auditory brainstem response, which is closely related to the EEG and involves brain structures that display high degrees of synchrony as well as axonal organization, and are thus ideal candidates for the generation of axonal field potentials visible at long ranges.
 This would in turn have implications for the interpretation of the ABR in clinical contexts.

+The ABR of the barn owl has been reported to be on the order of 10 $\mu$V [@PalancaCastan2016Binaural], while we estimated a contribution on the order of 1 $\mu$V from the incoming axons in NL alone.
+This initial estimate suggests that there may indeed be measurable components due to axons in the EEG.
+However, this estimate is crude because it did not take into account the anatomy of the skull except for its size.
+Future studies based on a more detailed skull model and paired recordings of ABR and EFP will hopefully improve our understanding of the true contributions axons make to the ABR.

 Dipolar EFPs in other animals and brain regions
 ----